 Invasive meningococcal disease (IMD) is a serious bacterial infection that can cause meningitis, blood infection or even generalized infection.
 Meningitis is an inflammation of the protective lining around the brain and spinal cord.
-Five main groups of bacteria cause the majority of IMD cases in Canada—A, B, C, W-135 and Y. Infants and adolescents are more at risk of contracting meningitis as well as those who are immunocompromised.
+Five main groups of bacteria cause the majority of IMD cases in Canada—A, B, C, W-135 and Y,1 with meningitis B accounting for 73 per cent of all IMD cases among infants and young children in Canada between 2012 to 2019.2 Infants, children four and younger and adolescents are more at risk of contracting meningitis as well as those who are immunocompromised.3

 Early symptoms can be hard to notice because they begin mildly and are similar to those of a cold or flu.
 It can be particularly hard to detect symptoms in babies.

 “The main point to drive home about meningitis B is the initial symptoms are nonspecific and can evolve rapidly,” says Dr. Christine Palmay, a family physician who is focused on preventative medicine.
 “Within the first twelve hours, a patient may simply have flu-like symptoms—fatigue, fever and muscle pains, and it’s often misdiagnosed as influenza.
 Within twelve to twenty-four hours, symptoms can become dramatic—lethargy, stiff neck, tiny bruises on the body, lack of responsiveness, and loss of consciousness.
 Given it can be so hard to diagnose, appropriate treatment is difficult.
 Up to one in ten cases can be fatal.”4